4144/paranucker/README.md

 ## Build
  - Run build.sh
- - You will get astdumper.so for gcc binary and cppastdumper.so for g++ binary
+ - You will get paranucker.so for gcc binary and cxxparanucker.so for g++ binary

 ## Usage examples
 In directory [examples](examples) present two examples one for C++ and other for C.